vonba4/AskClaudeUI/README.md

 ## Description

-AskClaudeUI is a simple web application that allows users to interact with the Ask Claude API (Anthropic Claude) through a user-friendly interface.
-The application consists of a Python FastAPI backend and a minimal HTML frontend.
+AskClaudeUI is a simple web application that allows users to interact with the Ask Claude API (Anthropic Claude) through a minimalist user interface.
+The application consists of a Python FastAPI backend and a lightweight HTML frontend.

 ## Functionality